Dental Hygiene Practice Test

 Exam Syllabus:

-The CDCA-ADEX Dental Hygiene examination syllabus outlines the specific syllabus and competencies covered in the exam.
+The CDCA-ADEX Dental Hygiene examination syllabus outlines the specific subjects and competencies covered in the exam.
 The syllabus typically includes the following areas:

 - Dental Anatomy and Physiology